 II.C.
 Faculty Voting Rights.

-The Voting Membership of the department is defined as the Department Chair and all the members of the Computer Science Faculty for whom the Department Chair approves the annual Assignment of Responsibilities (AoR) and Annual Evaluation.
+The Voting Membership of the department is defined as the Department Chair and all the members of the Computer Science Faculty for whom the Department Chair provides the annual Assignment of Responsibilities (AoR) and Annual Evaluation.
+FSU Panama City Campus faculty who primarily teach Computer Science courses are entitled to vote on Computer Science undergraduate curriculum issues affecting the degree options that they offer at the FSU Panama City Campus.
 In addition, any other members of the Computer Science Faculty who hold tenure in the department are entitled to vote on matters related to promotion and tenure, including tenure criteria and recommendations to grant promotion and tenure, and on amendments to the Bylaws.